jesusjorge/jesusjorge.github.io/README.md

 ---

-So, the reason why I'm doing this, is in order to "test" if I could actually achieve such goal, of easy to modify software, without having to worry about any packaging, delivering, reinstall, user interaction, and so on.
-I also want to be 100% sure that the user isn't running an old version of my software.
+So why am I doing this?

+Just to test whether it's possible to achieve that goal: easily updatable software, no packaging headaches, no delivery steps, no reinstalling, and no user configuration.
+I also want to make sure the user is always running the latest version of the code.

-This is just a test, and I don't recomend you to implement such *dangerous* method as the one I'm using it.
-I'm still polishing all the details so I can guarantee that there won't be any issues.
+This is just a test, and I don’t recommend using this dangerous method in production (yet).
+I’m still polishing all the details so I can guarantee there won’t be any issues.

-The end goal is to cut as much time as possible from the process of building software for clients.
-Specially for the cases in which requirements change constantly, and we get a vast amount of different versions of such software.
-So, adapt to constant change, deliver as fast as possible, and hands free interaction from the user.
+The end goal is to cut down development time when delivering software to clients, specially in cases where requirements change constantly, and multiple versions pile up.
+The goal is simple: adapt fast, deliver instantly, and eliminate all unnecessary user interaction.